Exploring New Health Intelligence Scores with Biohacker Ben Greenfield’s Results

-Ben Greenfield—biohacker, human body and brain performance coach, ex-bodybuilder, Ironman triathlete, professional Spartan athlete, anti-aging consultant, speaker, and author of the New York Times Bestseller “Beyond Training: Mastering Endurance, Health and Life,” recently recieved the results from his Health Intelligence™ service—and wanted to share his results from this breakthrough new technology with his followers, as well as ours.
+Ben Greenfield—biohacker, human body and brain performance coach, ex-bodybuilder, Ironman triathlete, professional Spartan athlete, anti-aging consultant, speaker, and author of the New York Times Bestseller “Beyond Training: Mastering Endurance, Health and Life,” recently received the results from his Health Intelligence™ service—and wanted to share his results from this breakthrough new technology with his followers, as well as ours.

 On the Ben Greenfield Fitness podcast Ben recently talked with Viome CEO Naveen Jain about creating a digital scan of your body at home to understand what your cells are actually doing on a molecular level, and then receive a nutrition plan of precisely which “healthy” foods to eat more of, minimize, or completely avoid to decrease inflammation, improve recovery, and optimize your cells.